EDX-IL/Weather_Dashboard/README.md

 - [OpenWeatherMap Geocoding API](https://openweathermap.org/api/geocoding-api) - This documentation helped me convert the geographical name to co-ordinates
 - [OpenWeatherMap 5 Day Forecast API](https://openweathermap.org/forecast5) - This documentation help me understand how to use the API to retrieve the 5 day weather forecast from OpenWeatherMap
 - [Local Storage Documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) - This helped my implement the local storage element on my project.
+- [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) - This helped with an explanation of how to use variables in strings using backticks

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**